 In evaluating the potential conflict of interest because Applicant's family members are citizens and residents of India, I considered that India is a strong ally of the United States with mutual defense and strategic interests; that India is a substantial trading partner of the United States; and that India cooperates with the United States on many military matters.
 A friendly relationship is not determinative, but it makes it less likely that a foreign government would attempt to exploit a United States citizen through relatives or associates in that country.
 Even friendly countries may engage in espionage against the United States' economic, scientific, or technical interest.
 I have also considered the on-going situation in India with extensive terrorist activities and human rights issues.
-Even though India is not a hostile country and its interests are not inimical to the United States, it is reasonable to consider that the terrorist situation and groups in India could take an action that may jeopardize their friendly position with the United States.
+Even though India is not a hostile country and its interests are not inimical to the United States, it is reasonable to consider that the terrorist situation and groups in India could take an action that may jeopardize their friendly position with the United

+States.
 There are indications that elements in India could seek sensitive information from their citizens who have family in the United States.

-I have considered Applicant's relationship with her mother, father, brother, and sister, who are citizens or residents of India.
-Applicant has been open and candid about her foreign relatives.
+I have considered Applicant's relationship with his siblings, mother-in-law, family members, and friends who are citizens or residents of India.
+Applicant has been open and candid about his foreign relatives.
 There is a rebuttable presumption that contacts with an immediate family member in a foreign country are not casual.
-Factors such as an applicant's relatives' obscurity or the failure of foreign authorities to contact them in the past do not provide a meaningful measure of whether an applicant's family circumstances post a security concern.
+Factors such as an applicant's relatives' obscurity or the failure of foreign authorities to contact them in the past do not provide a meaningful measure of whether an applicant's family circumstances pose a security concern.

-Applicant's contacts with her family members in India, except her sister, are close and frequent.
-Applicant has substantial contact with her mother and brother in India.
-She talks to them almost weekly.
-She talks to her father every few months.
-She has not communicated with her sister in over seven years.
-Applicant has not rebutted the presumption that the contacts and communications with most of her family members are not casual.
-The communications and contacts between Applicant and her family members, except her sister, are frequent and substantial.
+Applicant's contacts with his family members in India, are close and frequent.
+Applicant talks to them often, almost weekly.
+His contact with his friends is not close or as frequent.
+Applicant has not rebutted the presumption that the contacts and communications with most of his family members are not casual.
+The communications and contacts between Applicant and his family members are frequent and substantial.
 These family members could create a risk for foreign influence or exploitation.
 Because of the terrorist activity in India, Applicant may likely be placed in a position of having to choose between these family members and the U.S. interests.
-AG ¶ 8 (a) and (c) do not apply, except to her sister.
+AG ¶ 8 (a) and (c) do not apply.

 Applicant has strong ties to the United States.
-She came to the United States to study She has excelled in her education and has multiple degrees and professions.
-She became a U.S. citizen at the first opportunity.
-Her child is a U.S. native-born citizen.
-Applicant embraces the culture, values, history, and lifestyle of the United States.
-Applicant's has substantial property and financial assets in the United States.
-She has firm ties to the United States and considers it home.
+He came to the United States under the professional worker's visa program.
+He worked as a contractor for various U.S. Government agencies and was granted a public trust clearance.
+There were no issues raised concerning his access to sensitive public trust information.
+He has excelled in his occupation and owns his own business.
+He became a U.S. citizen at the first opportunity.
+His wife and children are U.S. citizens.
+Applicant has shown that he embraces the culture, values, history, and lifestyle of the United States.
+Applicant's has substantial financial assets in the United States that offset the value of the undeveloped land in India.
+His limited and shared interest in the land in India is unlikely to result in a conflict and cannot be used to influence or pressure Applicant.
+He has firm ties to the United States and considers it home.